 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!

 Bargain Bin: Below you will find links to the items related to today’s article.

 Eureka!
 Apex 2XT – Tent (sleeps 2): The Eureka Apex 2XT 2-person, 3-season Tent features a waterproof fly to shed wet weather and comes with fiberglass poles for ease of setup and added weight savings.

 General Ecology First Need XL Water Purifier: The First Need XL Water Purifier is effective against cryptosporidia, bacteria, viruses and unmatched in removing harmful chemicals.
 It consists of increased purification capacity, secure hose fittings for backwashing and a “direct connect” to most water bottles and hydration packs.

-Grizzly Tarps 9 x12-feet; Waterproof: This tarp is currently the #1 best seller on Amazon.
-Grizzly Tarps are made from a tight 8×10 square inch polyethylene weave which provides durability.
+Grizzly Tarps 9 x12-feet; Waterproof: Grizzly Tarps are made from a tight 8×10 square inch polyethylene weave which provides durability.
 This method of manufacture gives you a long lasting cover that is lightweight and easy to handle.
-It is enforced with border piping to insure stronger ends to avoid tears during stressful application.
+It is enforced with border piping to ensure stronger ends to avoid tears during stressful application.
 Supplied with built-in grommets every 34″ allow for secure tie-downs.

 Ova Easy Whole Egg Crystals: Honeyville’s Ova Easy Egg Crystals are produced exclusively from fresh eggs and have no additives or preservatives.
 Simply add water to these egg crystals and you’re ready to cook.
 There are 6 sealed pouches in each can in the twin pack, and each pouch comes out to a dozen eggs.
 Shelf life is 5 years.